-Copies of the signed county approval form, the district application for borrowing, the district cash flow worksheet and the bank letter stating the interest rate, should be emailed to the Office of Fiscal Policy and Planning at budget@doe.nj.gov.
+Copies of the signed county approval form, the district application for borrowing, the district cash flow worksheet and the bank letter stating the interest rate, should be uploaded to the Microsoft Teams channel for borrowing, or emailed to the Office of Fiscal Policy and Planning at budget@doe.nj.gov.
 (See question 26 for where to send the signed promissory note.)